-A Manual for Domestic Violence Attorneys and Advocates Helping Survivors Obtain Protection Orders
+A Manual for Domestic Violence Attorneys & Advocates Helping Survivors Obtain Protection Orders

 This manual is intended to serve as an educational tool 1 for attorneys and advocates working with pet-owning domestic violence survivors in Ohio.
 We hope that this step-by-step approach simplifies the inclusion of pets in protection orders, allowing survivors to take control of their lives and escape abuse along with their pets.
-AWI would like to thank Anne Derrig, a law student at the University of Texas, for her invaluable assistance in researching and writing this manual.
+Edited by Dave Tilford, AWI.

-Advocates and attorneys play a crucial role in ensuring applicants understand and exercise their rights to include their pets in protection orders.
+Advocates and attorneys play a crucial role in ensuring that individuals seeking protection orders (“petitioners”) understand and exercise their rights to include pets in protection orders.
 There are four crucial steps to this process:

-- As early as possible, ask the applicant about any pets, service animals, therapy animals, or any other animals who may live in the home.
+- As early as possible, ask the petitioner about any pets, service animals, therapy animals, or any other animals who may live in the home.

 - Familiarize yourself with the state’s protection order laws.
-In Ohio, the laws pertaining to protection orders against all family offenses are found in R.C. § 3113.
+In Ohio, the laws pertaining to domestic violence protection orders are codified in R.C. § 3113.31.

-- Assist the applicant in understanding what relief is available to protect the animal, and ensure the applicant’s requested relief is included in any temporary or extended order.
+- Help the petitioner understand what relief is available to protect the animal, and ensure that the petitioner’s requested relief is included in any temporary or extended order.

 Ask About Pets